 In addition to starring tables and views, you can star spaces, sources, and other objects in the data catalog.
 The Starred list can hold up to 25 entities at a time, and each starred item remains on the list even if you open a new browser or clear the cache.
 To unstar a catalog object, click the Star icon again.

 - The starring option is not available for datasets in the Nessie repository.

 - Starring is different than pinning items.
-You can only pin spaces and sources in the Datasets UI, and pinned items are not saved if you open a new browser or clear the cache.
+You can only pin spaces and sources on the Datasets page, and pinned items are not saved if you open a new browser or clear the cache.

-Perform the following steps to remove a VDS:
+Perform the following steps to remove a view:

-In the Datasets UI, go to the home space (home icon) or any space under Spaces, where your VDS is located.
+On the Datasets page, go to the Home Space icon or any space under Spaces, where your view is located.

-Under the Action column of a VDS that you want to remove, click the ellipses (…) icon.
+Under the Action column of a view that you want to remove, click the ellipses (…) icon.
 From the list of actions, click Remove.
-Confirm that you want to remove the VDS.
+Confirm that you want to remove the view.

-If you are removing a dataset with children, you get a warning.
-Removing a dataset with children leaves you with disconnected views that you can no longer query.
+If you are removing a table or view with children, you get a warning.
+Removing a table or view with children leaves you with disconnected views that you can no longer query.